DST05/cybersecurity-portfolio---TryHackMe/README.md

 This repository is primarily a personal learning and portfolio project.
 It documents my progress and helps me demonstrate the knowledge and practical skills I develop throughout my cybersecurity learning journey.

-My notes are written in my own words and focus on the concepts, activities and knowledge I have personally gained.
+My personal notes in Notion are written in my own words and then condensed into GitHub to focus on the main concepts, activities, and knowledge I have gained.

 ## ⚠️ Disclaimer